Prescription Drug Coverage

 Generics Preferred Program

 The University's prescription drug plan includes a "generics preferred" program.
 When employees or family members need a new prescription or a refill for a brand-name drug, the pharmacist will check whether a generic drug is available instead.
 If a generic is available, employees are encouraged to utilize the generic option.
 If the employee chooses to use the brand-name instead of the generic, the employee will be charged the full cost difference between the generic and the brand-name drug.
 If there is no generic available, the employee will be charged the normal brand name copay.

-Under the Exclusive Home Delivery Program, employees can fill a prescription of a maintenance medication up to 2 times at a retail pharmacy such as CVS, Wal-Mart, or Kroger.
-After that, the University's health plan will cover the medication only if it is ordered through the CVS Caremark Mail Order Pharmacy.
+Employees can fill a prescription of a maintenance medication up to two times at any retail pharmacy such as CVS, Wal-Mart, or Kroger.
+After that, the University's health plan will cover the medication only if it is obtained through CVS retail or Mail Order Pharmacies.